 If you’re growing seeds from a previous crop, you may have an unintentional milder hybrid

 It’s surprising to many, but you can accidentally create the potential for jalapeño hybrids in your garden.
 How? if you plant peppers varieties too close together and gather seeds from the crop for next year’s planting, those seeds could be a hybrid.
 That leads to peppers that look like jalapeños but with only a fraction of the heat.
 It’s also why many are surprised by shockingly spicy bell peppers in the second year of planting.

 The jalapeño membrane may have been removed before using

 The majority of pepper heat doesn’t come from the fleshy walls of the pepper.
 Rather, it comes from the white membrane inside the chili.
 If that membrane is stripped out (along with the seeds that have some heat as well), you’ll be pulling out a significant amount of spiciness from your jalapeño.

 Your jalapeños may have lost spiciness during the cooking process

-Some think that the capsaicin “breaks down” during cooking, but that’s not the case.
+Some think that the capsaicin (the compound behind a pepper’s heat) “breaks down” during cooking, but that’s not the case.
 Capsaicin can handle plenty of heat without any impact on spiciness.

 Instead, what typically happens is simple dilution.
 The jalapeños can taste less spicy when cooked with other ingredients because the spiciness distributes throughout the dish.
-Capsaicin is water-soluble and when jalapeños are added to a dish during cooking, that capsaicin disperses throughout watery sauces and dishes leading to a slightly less spicy pepper on the plate.
+Capsaicin is water-soluble.
+And when jalapeños are added to a dish during cooking, that capsaicin disperses throughout watery sauces and dishes, leading to less spiciness than you may expect.

 An even less spicy scenario for those jalapeños is combining them with dairy as a cooking ingredient.
 The protein in milk breaks down the jalapeños capsaicin leading to less spicy peppers.